billvaglienti/ProtoGen/README.md

     <Documentation comment="---"/>

 Inserts "---" into the markdown output.
 This will produce a horizontal rule in the generated html.
-ProtoGen will also insert inline html to replace the horizontal rule with a page break when the html is printed (this behavior depends on the stylesheet - see the default style sheet that protogen outputs inline with the markdown).
+ProtoGen will also insert inline html to replace the horizontal rule with a page break when the html is printed (this behavior depends on the stylesheet - see the default style sheet that ProtoGen outputs inline with the markdown).

     <Documentation name="Enumerations" paragraph="1" comment="Packets in the protocol refer to these global enumerations."/>